CTPSSTAFF/existing-inequities/README.md

 * A person is classified as **low-income** if their household income is less than 200% of the federal poverty level.
 * A person is classified as **minority** if they are a race other than White or as Hispanic  or Latino/Latina.
 * **Zero-vehicle households** are those that indicate that there are zero operating vehicles available for the household.

 Demographic data is pulled by census tract for the whole population and just for the adult population (18 years or older) within the Boston Region MPO service area.

 ### Pulling Demographic Data
-Population proportions are pulled from aggregated ACS data then mapped onto decennial population counts here: [`/analysis/DemoDataPrep_Pull_Census.R`](../blob/main/analysis/DemoDataPrep_Pull_Census.R)
+Population proportions are pulled from aggregated ACS data then mapped onto decennial population counts here: [`/analysis/DemoDataPrep_Pull_Census.R`](https://github.com/CTPSSTAFF/existing-inequities/blob/main/analysis/DemoDataPrep_Pull_Census.R)
-This script uses TidyCensus calls from functions that are here: [`/functions/census_demo_pull.R`](../blob/main/functions/census_demo_pull.R)
+This script uses TidyCensus calls from functions that are here: [`/functions/census_demo_pull.R`](https://github.com/CTPSSTAFF/existing-inequities/blob/main/functions/census_demo_pull.R)
 ### Dasymetric Population Mapping
 To map census demographic data onto conveyal raster outputs, we create a gridded version of the census demographic data that will match the grid used in Conveyal analyses.
-This process will follow binary dasymetric interpolation as shown [here](https://pysal.org/tobler/notebooks/binary_dasymetric.html) and happens in a python notebook here: [`/notebooks/Dasymetric Population Map.ipynb`]([../blob/main/notebooks/Dasymetric%20Population%20Map.ipynb).
+This process will follow binary dasymetric interpolation as shown [here](https://pysal.org/tobler/notebooks/binary_dasymetric.html) and happens in a python notebook here: [`/notebooks/Dasymetric Population Map.ipynb`](https://github.com/CTPSSTAFF/existing-inequities/blob/main/notebooks/Dasymetric%20Population%20Map.ipynb).
 To map the census tract level demographic onto the raster grid, we will allocate population density within a tract based on two filters: residential road and land cover classification.
 This process starts by pulling road centerlines and buffering the shapes.
 Then, within the road buffer we find the areas that have a land classification of at least 5% of a 30 meter square area as impervious surface.
 Then, after applying the daymetric filters, we interpolate the area so that the population density within a tract is assigned to the grid cells that match the conveyal outputs.

 ## Destination Data Preparation
 This project studies access to various types of destinations throughout the MPO region.
+For data that required geocoding, see [`/geocoding/`](https://github.com/CTPSSTAFF/existing-inequities/tree/main/geocoding) for notes on the process.
 The destination data was prepared as follows:
 * **Higher Education Opportunities**:
-* **Healthcare Opportunities**:
+* **Healthcare Opportunities**: Healthcare destination data is prepared in [`/analysis/DestDataPrep_Healthcare.R`](https://github.com/CTPSSTAFF/existing-inequities/blob/main/analysis/DestDataPrep_Healthcare.R).
+There are two outputs for healthcare destinations: 1) emergency healthcare and 2) nonemergency healthcare.

-    * **Emergency Healthcare**:
+    * **Emergency Healthcare**: Emergency healthcare destinations are acute care hospitals located within MPO municipalities.
-    * **Nonemergency Healthcare**:
+    * **Nonemergency Healthcare**: Nonemergency healthcare destinations include emergency healthcare plus medical clinics and community health centers within MPO municipalities.

 * **Essentail Places**:
 * **Parks and Open Space**: